minima-global/minidocs/docs/ambassador.md

 Performing certain actions on our Discord Server will earn you Experience Points (XP).

 Participating in useful, helpful or insightful conversations on the server will earn you 10 XP.
 A friend joining the server and setting you as their Inviter will earn 100 XP.
-There will also be activities, tasks and competitions you can participate in which will earn you XP Bonuses (:minima:).
+There will also be activities, tasks and competitions you can participate in which will earn you XP Bonuses.

 When certain levels of XP are achieved, you will gain a new Ambassador Rank and unlock new activities, opportunities and perks.